fponticelli/thx.core/README.md

 ### [Floats](http://thx-lib.org/api/thx/core/Floats.html)

-`Floats` contains helper methods to work with `Float` values.
+`Floats` contains extension methods to work with `Float` values.
 Some examples:

   * `canParse` checks if a string can be safely parsed into a `Float`.
 Use `parse` for the final conversion
   * `clamp` restricts a value within a given range